What You Need To Know About Hip Injections For Arthritis?

 • Occasionally, the patient may experience numbness or tingling in the leg for a few hours following the injection.

 • In addition to discussing with the doctor any immediate relief of pain, the patient will keep a record of how much pain relief has been experienced during the following week.
-An injection pain diary is helpful to inform the treating physician of the injection results and to plan future tests and/or pain management treatments.
+An injection pain diary is helpful in informing the treating physician of the injection results and planning future tests and/or pain management treatments.

 Injection Of A Hip Joint Results In Pain Relief

-• Richardson Center For Pain Relief is available to provide you with a facility of hip injections for arthritis.
+• Richardson Center For Pain Relief is available to provide you with a facility for hip injections for arthritis.

 • In the early stages of cortisone’s action, patients may experience a slight increase in pain lasting for several days.